Palaeolama: Description

-Palaeolama were relatives of modern camelids that lived in the New World from the Late Pliocene to the Late Pleistocene or Early Holocene.
+Palaeolama species were relatives of modern lamines that lived in the New World from the Pleistocene around 1.9 million years ago to potentially the Holocene epoch around 3,353–4,231 years cal.
+Before Present (BP).
 Fossil evidence suggests that it had a slender head, elongate snout, and stocky legs.
 They likely weighed around 200 kg or up to 300 kg, surpassing the weight of modern llamas.
 They were specialized forest browsers and are often found in association with early equids, tapirs, deer, and mammoth.

-Morphology

-Cranial
+Skull

 Palaeolama had a long, slender skull with an elongated rostrum and robust jaw.
 This morphology more closely resembles the cranial morphology of Hemiauchenia than that of modern llamas.

 Dental

-The jaw and dental morphology of Palaeolama distinguish it from other laminae.
-Palaeolama tend to have a comparatively more dorsoventrally gracile mandible.
-Like Hemiauchenia, Palaeolama lack their second deciduous premolars and can further be differentiated by the distinct size and shape of their third deciduous premolars.
-Their dentition has also been described as more brachyodont-like (short crowns, well developed roots).
+The jaw and dental morphology of Palaeolama species distinguish them from other laminae.
+They tend to have a comparatively more dorsoventrally gracile mandible.
+Like Hemiauchenia, Palaeolama species lack second deciduous premolars and can further be differentiated by the distinct size and shape of their third deciduous premolars.
+Their dentition has also been described as more brachyodont-like (short crowns, well-developed roots).

-Post-cranial
+Postcranial

-Analyses of their limb elements reveal that they had shorter, stockier metapodials, and longer epipodials giving them a short, stocky appearance.
+Analyses of their limb elements reveal that they had shorter, stockier metapodials, and longer epipodials, giving them a short, stocky appearance.
 Limbs such as these are typically associated with organisms adapted to walking on uneven and rugged terrains.
-This is also suggestive of being well adapted to avoiding predators in forested areas.
+This is also suggestive of being well-adapted to avoiding predators in forested areas.

+Paleobiology

 Diet

 Various dietary analyses have concluded that Palaeolama was a specialized forest browser that relied almost exclusively on plants high in C3 for subsistence.
 Additionally, its shallow jaw and brachydont "cheek teeth" are highly suggestive of a mixed or intermediate seasonal diet consisting of primarily leaves and fruits, with some grass.
-Micro-wear analyses further validate this dietary interpretation.
+Microwear analyses further validate this dietary interpretation.
+Analysis of δ13C values from P. major remains in northeastern Brazil confirm it was primarily a consumer of C3 plant matter.
+In the Melbourne Beds of Florida, P. mirifica shows evidence of being a leaf browser, while fossils of the same species from Ingleside, Texas are indicative of frugivory alongside folivory.